A library in Picton organized the DiscARTed Art show

 Describing his idea, Andrew refers to the book of his grandfather Marshall McLuhan and his father Eric McLuhan: “It works into the Laws of Media” he says, “media become obsolesced and retrieved as an art form.”
 Following him, I would retrieve another idea of Marshall McLuhan’s: in those funny art pieces made by his grandson for library fundraising, we see literally how older media turns into the content of newer media.

 As humankind plays with all its media, so does Andrew McLuhan; and not only with discARTed books.
 Half of his day time, Andrew works with his father to maintain and develop the legacy of Marshall McLuhan.
-The rest of time he runs his small furniture business, upholstering old furniture.
+The rest of the time he runs his small furniture business, upholstering old furniture.
 Things are going pretty well; in the age of Ikea, people value old memorable things more and more.
 But none of his clients knows the secret of his that I discovered by accident while discussing the fate of printed text.
 On the underside of the upholstery, he sometimes writes some of his poetry.
-Probably, nobody has read it yet, but I don’t believe that a poet or a writer can create something without the figure of reader, even if only an imaginary one.
+Probably, nobody has read it yet, but I don’t believe that a poet or a writer can create something without the figure of the reader, even if only an imaginary one.
 “Sure,” answers Andrew ironically, “somebody will read it.
 If only the next upholsterer.”

 So, to use or to read?
 That is the question.